Inclusivity Tips for Onboarding & Retaining Veteran Hires

 Design Goal-Oriented Steps

 Checklists are a phenomenal tool to use in the onboarding process because every military branch employs them daily.
 Micro-managing that checklist will usually be unnecessary.
-Let veterans impress you by providing a basic framework and giving them the flexibility to show you a new solution that you might not have considered.
+Instead, provide a basic framework and offer flexibility.

 Instill a Healthy Pace